Why Do I Need an EPA Certification?

 The Indoor Air Quality Certification gives technicians the ability to service, clean, and inspect the HVAC’s system.

-The PM Technician Certification is only available to Section 608 certified technician.
+The PM Technician Certification is only available to EPA Section 608 certified technicians.
 It contains all areas of acid and moisture detection, water removal, coil maintenance, and more.